Wide welcome for Wild Europe’s old growth forest protection strategy

 The definition has already been adopted in recently published EC guidelines on non intervention management and the EC Wilderness Register, currently under development.

-Other Top Stories
+Previous Top Stories

-Wild Europe 2012 - 2013
+Wild Europe 2013 - 2014

 For a strategic outline of our achievements and our aims, see our Achievements & Objectives

-Economic Benefits Group to be established
+The Economic Benefits Group

 The economic benefits group will be tasked with identifying, valuing and promoting the economic benefits of wilderness and wild areas, with focus on non extractive, no-impact benefits derived from ecotourism, ecosystem services and usage for social betterment.